litstrong/litstrong.github.io/_posts/2016-03-13-coursera-machine-learning.markdown

 # Model Tuning

 ## Learning Curve
+- Learning curve is two curves, one is for train error with different size of train data while the other is the cross validation error with same set of validation set (it is same with test data set if it is not used to adjust lambda)

+- Regularization is helpful to adjust the learning curve, so you can select lambda based on a cross validation set

 - Over fitting (High variance)
   - low training error v.s. high validation error
   - Add more training data may help